 When you feel you understand the text, listen to it again, this time paying attention to the pronunciation.
 Try to mouth the words and sentences, silently at first.
 Listen to the text again, this time repeating loudly after the recorded voices.

-The on-campus session will be held at Macquarie University one Saturday (exact date to be announced shortly), (Building W6A Room 104) 9:30 am - 4:00 pm.
+The on-campus session will be held at Macquarie University on Saturday 26th May 2018 from 9:30 am - 4:00 pm.
 You are urged to attend if at all possible.
 The on-campus session will provide a lecture on grammar, conversation, tutorials and reading exercises.
-There will be drills on grammar and vocabulary as covered in the course textbook.
+There will be drills on grammar and vocabulary as covered in the course text-book.